Israel's game of thrones: first the vote, then the kingmaking

 No party has won a majority of seats since Israel’s first election in 1949.
 Following are questions and answers about the vote and what sort of coalition negotiations could emerge:

-Israel’s three major television stations broadcast exit polls when voting ends at 10 pm, estimating how many parliamentary seats each party has won, and then the coalition calculations begin.
+Israel’s three major television stations broadcast exit polls when voting ends at 10 pm (1600 DST), estimating how many parliamentary seats each party has won, and then the coalition calculations begin.

 WHO‘S AHEAD IN OPINION POLLS?